-Intervention 4: Identify and Treat Anemia in the Preoperative Setting
+Intervention 4: Identify and Treat Anemia in the Preoperative Setting53 before elective surgery, and confirm that stakeholders and the institution support your effort.

 Sites that have successfully implemented transfusion protocols, achieving low rates of off-protocol transfusions, may identify opportunities for improvement in the area of prevention - e.g. can anything be done to prevent or reduce anemia in elective surgery patients, avoiding transfusion?